-At the UCHealth Diane O’Connor Thompson Breast Center in the Denver metro area, our caring team of doctors, support professionals and elite, Magnet-designated nursing staff work together to develop the best care plan for you, and then stay with you from initial appointment through treatment and aftercare.
+At the UCHealth Diane O’Connor Thompson Breast Center in the Denver metro area, our caring team of breast cancer specialists including doctors, support professionals and elite, Magnet-designated nursing staff work together to develop the best care plan for you, and then stay with you from initial appointment through treatment and aftercare.

 UCHealth’s University of Colorado Cancer Center is one of only 51 National Cancer Institutes* (NCI)-designated Comprehensive Cancer Centers in the nation – and the only one in Colorado.
 NCI is one of the anchors in the nation’s cancer research efforts to fight cancer.

 UCHealth is also a member of the National Comprehensive Cancer Network (NCCN)*, an alliance of 27 of the world’s leading cancer centers dedicated to quality, effectiveness, and efficiency of cancer care so that patients can live better lives.

 Our multidisciplinary approach to treating breast cancer gives you access to a complete clinical experience in one central location.
 Our trained clinical nurse navigators and intake coordinators will customize your appointments to fit your personal situation.